GPUthesteve/ESP_VTBD_Enhancement/readme.md

-# IVAOTH ESP VTBD/DMK Bangkok/Don Mueang GSXL2 Configs for ThaiCreations and KT-Designs
+# IVAOTH ESP VTBD/DMK Bangkok/Don Mueang  "Enhancement" for ThaiCreations and KT-Designs
-Forked from Chatnaphat Chatilalai's config
-Distributed under MIT License
+GSX Level 2 preset forked from Chatnaphat Chatilalai's config Distributed under MIT License

-too lazy to type thai lah
+im too lazy to type thai lah

-NOTAM KT-Designs is WIP

 Changes summarized:
--Changed Gate 11 to Gate 10
+- Changed Gate 11 to Gate 10
--VDGS all jetway'ed gates, and parking position was setted using A333 as a ref, since GSX told us that it can calculate appropriate parking position for other jets using only one given.
+- VDGS all jetway'ed gates, and parking position was setted using A333 as a ref, since GSX told us that it can calculate appropriate parking position for other jets using only one given.
--AFCAD Rework
+- AFCAD Rework
-    -Internal GPS Approach procedure (only approach, no STAR) -Navaids repositioned per published AIP Thailand
+    - Internal GPS Approach procedure (only approach, no STAR)
+    - Navaids repositioned per published AIP Thailand
-    -Runway lights reworked.
+    - Runway lights reworked.

--including iniBuild's Dynamic light for VTBD
+- including iniBuild's Dynamic light for p3d users

 installation
 1. given the download package (or `git -clone`, if you prefer.), you'd see 3 follders, `iniBuilds DL effect Redist`, `ThaiCreations` and `KT-Designs`